k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-1.md

-## 0 Clone repository for this lab
+## Familiarize yourself with this lab and clone the repository
-Make sure, you have this lab open in chrome.
+Make sure, you have this lab open in Chrome.
 Safari doesnt work.

 Please hover over the bottom right corner of the below box, when the `Copy` symbol appears, click it and `Paste` it into the right hand `terminal` (you need to activate the playground first).
 In Windows, you need to right click or configure what keybindings your browser is listening to.